mdgaziur/findex/INSTALLATION.md

 ## Manual installation from source
 - Set Rust toolchain to stable using: `rustup default stable`
-- Do a release build using: `cargo build --release`
+- If you are using xorg, run `cargo build --release --features xorg`
+- If you are using wayland, run `cargo build --release --features wayland`
 - Make `/opt/findex` directory
 - Copy `css/style.css` to `/opt/findex`
 - Copy `target/release/findex` to `/usr/bin/findex`